Xilinx/chipscopy/2021.1/_sources/dev_setup.rst.txt

 .. code-block:: shell

-    git clone git@github.com:Xilinx/chipscopy.git <optional_local_name>
+    git clone git@github.com:Xilinx/chipscopy.git

-If ``<optional_local_name>`` is omitted then the project will be cloned into the local directory `chipscopy.` Another thing to note the repo is read-only for non team members.
-To contribute there will be a guide on how to submit patches for review to the team.
-It will most likely require forking the repo and submitting pull requests from the downstream to main.
+The ChipScoPy repo is read-only.
+To report issues or suggest enhancements, please use the online Xilinx support forum.
+We do not actively monitor pull requests on the github site.

 Install Dependencies